 If we only look at process nodes, Taiwan’s lead has time limits.
 But if we look at overall ecosystem efficiency, the advantage is enormous.

-The real battlefield isn’t 2nm itself, but whether materials are renewable, whether energy can be optimized, whether supply chains are resilient, and whether capital can be allocated long-term.
+The battlefield goes deeper than 2nm: whether materials are renewable, whether energy can be optimized, whether supply chains are resilient, whether capital can be allocated long-term.
 When these elements integrate, a 10x leap becomes possible.

 In the semiconductor industry, resource consumption is massive—water, electricity, chemicals, rare metals.
 If recovery efficiency improves by 5%, the impact on overall profit structure far exceeds cutting 1% in personnel costs.
-Circularity isn’t a moral proposition—it’s a structural proposition.
+This is a structural proposition.
 When resource reallocation becomes core capability, industry competitiveness gets rewritten.

 Taiwan’s Critical Choice